Congratulations on purchasing Kitsat!

-The red LED should be now on as a signal that satellite is charging.
+The red LED should be now on as a signal that the satellite is charging.

 Switch the satellite on.

-Please note the two power switches: one inside near the USB port and other on the top.
+Please note the two power switches: one inside near the USB port and the other on the top.
 They both should be "on".
-The second LED lights up, satellite beeps and satellite is operational.
+The second LED lights up, the satellite beeps and the satellite is operational.